 Dhayna - Meditation

-The practice of meditation is an unbroken flow of the awareness on the chosen object of contemplation.
+is an unbroken flow of the awareness on the chosen object of contemplation.
 The physiology of the meditation impacts the entire aspects of our personality from the gross to the subtle experience.
 This technique harmonizes the physical, mental and emotional experiences to enjoy the state of holistic health and feeling of wellbeing.

 Samadhi - The absolute absorption with supreme